bessinnica/Loc-markdig-azuredocs-test/articles/machine-learning/team-data-science-process/create-features-hive.md

         and dropoff_latitude between 30 and 90
         limit 10;

 The mathematical equations that calculate the distance between two GPS coordinates can be found on the <a href="http://www.movable-type.co.uk/scripts/latlong.html" target="_blank">Movable Type Scripts</a> site, authored by Peter Lapisu.
-In this Javascript, the function `toRad()` is just *lat_or_lon*pi/180*, which converts degrees to radians.
-Here, *lat_or_lon* is the latitude or longitude.
+In this Javascript, the function `toRad()` is just <em>lat_or_lon</em>pi/180<em>, which converts degrees to radians.
+Here, *lat_or_lon</em> is the latitude or longitude.
 Since Hive does not provide the function `atan2`, but provides the function `atan`, the `atan2` function is implemented by `atan` function in the above Hive query using the definition provided in <a href="http://en.wikipedia.org/wiki/Atan2" target="_blank">Wikipedia</a>.

 ![Create workspace](./media/create-features-hive/atan2new.png)